2024 Eskişehir stabbing: Investigation

-In September 2024, two white supremacists from the United States were arrested in connection to encouraging the attack.
+In September 2024, two white supremacists from the United States, Dallas Humber and Matthew Allison, were arrested in connection with encouraging the attack.
 The two were members of Terrorgram.
 They were charged with soliciting hate crimes and the murder of federal officials, distributing bomb-making instructions and conspiring to provide material support to terrorists, as they had shared writing material with Küçükyetim and encouraged him to carry out his crime.
 Among the files shared between the three were writings by Juraj Krajcík, the perpetrator of the 2022 Bratislava shooting.
-Despite this, the incident was not treated as a terrorist incident, as there has been no conclusive link made to any organized terrorist militia.
+Despite this, the incident was not treated as a terrorist incident by the Turkish government, as there has been no conclusive link made to any organized terrorist militia.

 Küçükyetim's trial began on 7 March 2025.
-During his opening statement, he claimed that at the time of the crime, he had difficulty distinguishing between fiction and reality, and apparently thought he was inside of a videogame.
+During his opening statement, he claimed that at the time of the crime, he had difficulty distinguishing between fiction and reality, and thought he was inside a videogame.

-On 24 September 2025, Küçükyetim was sentenced to 75 years and 5 months' imprisonment; broken into four separate 15-year sentences for attempted murder, one sentenced of 11 years and 8 months for the fifth charge, and 3 years and 9 months for creating fear and panic among the public.
+On 24 September 2025, Küçükyetim was sentenced to 75 years and 5 months imprisonment, broken into four separate 15-year sentences for attempted murder, one sentence of 11 years and 8 months for the fifth charge, and 3 years and 9 months for creating fear and panic among the public.

+On 29 June 2026, Küçükyetim committed suicide in prison.
+An autopsy was conducted, after which an investigation regarding the death was ordered.